There was a crooked Man

 Mike smiled.
 "No, we are not going to crash.
 I'm sure it's something simple."

-"Very funny," she retorted, even though she wasn't smiling.
-"I don't think the pilot personally deals with food complaints.
-Go see what's going on."
+“I don’t think the pilot personally deals with food complaints.
+Find out what’s going on.”

 Carly sighed.
 Mike always obeys the rules.
-"The seatbelt sign has been on this whole bumpy flight.
-Change places with me so I can see down the aisle."
+“The seatbelt sign has been on this entire bumpy flight.
+Change places with me so I can see down the aisle.”

 "You like the window seat."